Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/poster.png)

-Figure 2 shows the how our chatbot work
+Figure 2 shows that how our chatbot work

 ## C. DATASET
 In this project, we’ll discuss about text emotional detection model, detailing how our computer vision/deep learning pipeline will be implemented.